1. What is the legal framework governing bribery in Angola?

 4. What is the jurisdictional reach of the legal framework?

-According to Article 3 (1) of Law 3/14, this law is applicable to acts performed within the Angolan territory, either by nationals or foreign citizens.
+According to Article 4 of Criminal Code, this law is applicable to acts performed within the Angolan territory, or on board Angolan-registered or flagged ships or aircraft, regardless of the nationality of the agent, except if there is an international convention or treaty to the contrary, either by nationals or foreign citizens.

-The Law 3/14 is also applicable to acts performed overseas when:
+The Criminal Code is also applicable to acts performed overseas when:

-- the performer is found within the Angolan territory and cannot be extradited.
+- and the performer is found within the Angolan territory and cannot be extradited.

 - the performer is found within the Angolan territory;